 As a cabinetmaker, you use a variety of woods and laminates to construct and repair wooden cabinets, furniture, fixtures and related products.

-- read blueprints to lay out the project
+- read blueprints, sketches and drawings to lay out the project

 - assemble the frames of buildings using nail guns

 - build foundations, install floor beams, lay sub-flooring and erect walls and roof systems